camspiers/luarocks/README.md

 require("rocks").setup({ rocks = { "fzy" } })
 ```

 Adjust the `rocks` array to include the names of the LuaRocks packages you want to install.
-Additionally, you can include other configuration options as needed.

 ## Optional Dependencies